 Blood delivers oxygen and essential nutrients (such as fats, sugars, minerals, and vitamins) to the body's tissues.
 Thus, when blood flow to the brain is decreased, the brain is deprived of oxygen and essential nutrients.
 The brain may also be deprived of oxygen when the lungs are not functioning normally, as occurs in respiratory failure.
 The brain can be deprived of nutrients when a disorder (such as hypoglycemia) causes levels of nutrients in the blood to be low.

 Having diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more increases the risk of stupor or coma because diabetes can cause the blood sugar level to become too high or, when treatment is too aggressive, too low.
+Symptoms of diabetes may... read more increases the risk of stupor or coma because diabetes can cause the blood sugar level to become too high or, when treatment is too aggressive, too low.
 When blood sugar levels are very high, people become dehydrated Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more , causing the brain to function less well.
 When blood sugar levels are low, the brain is deprived of its main source of energy (sugar) and can malfunction or become damaged.
 Over time, diabetes damages the blood vessels and nerve cells in the brain.
 As a result, the brain may not get enough oxygen, and brain tissue may die.

 Other disorders can cause cells throughout the body to malfunction.
 Often, brain cells are affected the most.
 These disorders include